Testing autoscaling locally#

 • FAKE_CLUSTER_DEV="auto"

-this will mount the ray/python/ray/autoscaler directory to the started nodes.
-Please note that this is will probably not work in your docker-in-docker setup.
+This mounts the ray/python/ray/autoscaler directory to the started nodes.
+Note that this probably won’t work in your docker-in-docker setup.

-If you want to to specify which top-level Ray directories to mount, you can use e.g.
+If you want to specify which top-level Ray directories to mount, you can use:

 • FAKE_CLUSTER_DEV_MODULES="autoscaler,tune"

-This will mount both ray/python/ray/autoscaler and ray/python/ray/tune within the node containers.
-The list of modules should be comma separated and without spaces.
+This mounts both ray/python/ray/autoscaler and ray/python/ray/tune within the node containers.
+The list of modules should be comma-separated and without spaces.